Manbendra2014/C2/README.md

 ### Setup

 #### Server
-1. Download all the requirements by running the pip command
+1. Download all the requirements by running the pip command.
-2. Place the server in the attacker system, along with the three certificates required (server_cert, server_key, ca_cert)
+2. Place the server in the attacker system, along with the three certificates required (server_cert, server_key, ca_cert).
-3. Run the server
+3. Run the server.

 #### Proxy
-1. Repeat the steps done in the server, except this time use the certificates pertaining to the proxy-server connection (proxy_cert, proxy_key, ca_cert), and run the proxy
+1. Repeat the steps done in the server, except this time use the certificates pertaining to the proxy-server connection (proxy_cert, proxy_key, ca_cert), and run the proxy.
-2. As the proxy requests for an IP, add the server's public IP address
+2. As the proxy requests for an IP, add the server's public IP address.

 #### Client
-1. Compile the file with the command given above
+1. Compile the file with the command given above.
-2. Execute the client to begin reconnissance
+2. Execute the client to begin reconnissance.

 ---